 As part of our HPP disaster planning activities we have been evaluating existing North Coast EMS and regional disaster preparedness needs.
 This includes review of numerous documents, attending meetings and working collaboratively with each JPA member county.
-Through the North Coast EMS County Liaison contractors, North Coast EMS worked with our Public Health Department partners to achieve the HPP objectives and define supporting activities associated with the last year's HPP work plan, as well as in development of the current year's work plan that was subsequently approved by CDPH.
-Specific to COVID and as reported above, we received to new, one-time COVID related grants, from the Humboldt Area Foundation to generally help support COVID related activities, and from CDPH.
-The latter covers a portion of my time, inceases Dr. Karp's paid time, and covers all of Stayce's time as it currently invovles nothing but COVID coordination with Behavioral Health.
-Since July 1, my monthly COVID related work is at least 30% of my time, while, less travel time reductions and delayed site surveys, all regular work has continued.
+Through the North Coast EMS County Liaison contractors, North Coast EMS worked with our Public Health Department partners to achieve the HPP Disaster and COVID grant objectives and define supporting activities associated with the FY 20-21 HPP work plans.
+Specific to COVID and as reported above, we previoulsy received two new, one-time COVID related grants, from the Humboldt Area Foundation to generally help support COVID related activities, and from CDPH.
+The latter covers a portion of my time, inceases Dr. Karp's paid time, and covers all of Stayce's time as it currently involves nothing but COVID coordination with Behavioral Health.

-Coordinating the operational area disaster medical/health coordinator
+• Coordinating the operational area disaster medical/health coordinator